What is Housing Benefit?

 - Details of occupational pension or personal pension payments

 - Method of payment (for example, cheque, cash, BACS etc).

 Alternatively we can send a 'Certificate of Earned Income' directly to your employer.
 This form requests all the relevant information we need about your earnings.

-To establish your savings / capital, we will need to see your last two months' bank statements or the up to date pass books for each account that you hold, as well as details of any other investments you may have, for example; stocks and shares, PEPs, ISAs, Premium Bonds, National Savings Certificates, land or property etc.
+To establish your savings / capital, we will need to see your last two months' bank statements or the up to date pass books for each account that you hold, as well as details of any other investments you may have.
+These could be, for example, stocks and shares, PEPs, ISAs, Premium Bonds, National Savings Certificates, land or property etc.

 If you rent your home and wish to claim Housing Benefit, you will need to provide up to date proof of your rent.
 This is usually your tenancy agreement and rent book or a signed and dated letter from your landlord confirming the following:

-- The full name & address of your landlord and managing agent
+- The full name and address of your landlord and managing agent

 - Your tenancy start date and the term of the tenancy